 The charming Rättische Bahn train winds steadily climbing back and forth around the contours of the mountains to get you to Arosa.
 The views from the Langwieser Viaduct are fantastic, and, as you’d expect in Switzerland, the journey is a procession through an endless string of quaint little alpine villages.
 The station at Arosa is reached in around an hour from Chur, and the hotel’s Mercedes S class will pick you up.
 This is a courtesy extended to all guests staying at Tschuggen Grand Hotel, and it is repeated on departure at no additional cost.

-Although externally the hotel main building is a typical example of the clean-lined, modest (or bland depending on your taste) modern Swiss architecture, the Bergoase Spa built into the mountainside is simply stunning, especially at night when the huge sail-shaped windows that adorn the roof are backlit in shades of blue.
+Although externally, the hotel’s main building is a typical example of the clean-lined, modest (or bland, depending on your taste) modern Swiss architecture, the Bergoase Spa built into the mountainside is simply stunning, especially at night when the huge sail-shaped windows that adorn the roof are backlit in shades of blue.
 It is the only hotel-based sports facility ever to receive an architectural award from the International Olympic Committee, being awarded silver in 2009, the year the Bird’s Nest in Beijing took Gold.
-Inside though, is another world.
+Inside, though, is another world.
 This hotel is a veritable museum of fine finishing and interior design.

 Within the hotel, every surface has some special finish.
 There’s a lot of Italian leather, even covering walls in places, and the standard of fixtures and fittings extends throughout the hotel, with each floor having a color theme.